Benkler/SimulationAutomation/README.md

     * The simulation is deserialized and validated
   * Only valid Simulations with status `Succeeded`are resurrected and restored on the cluster

+### Lifecycle of Pods and Simulations

+Pods and CRDs always live as long as they are deployed on the cluster.
+In case of a server crash for instance, the data of a pod or of a simulation CRD is lost, if not persisted.
+Consequently, simulation results also would only be available as long as the simulation crd "lives" on the cluster.
+Hence, it was necessary to define a concept to extend the lifecycle of a simulation CRD through persisting its metadata as describe earlier.

+Therefore, simulation crds can be resurrected in case of a cluster crash and the results of the finished experiments are available for "eternity".

+Pods in contrast get deleted as soon as they finish the simulation.
+Their resources can be released, as any simulation-related data like logs and results is managed by the respective simulation CRD.

 ## REST Interface